 According to Statista, electricity costs $0.37 per kilowatt hour in Germany vs $0.15 in the US.
 That’s a whopping 2.5 TIMES more expensive!!!
 Thank goodness groceries are relatively cheap in Germany.
 Otherwise, the cost of living in Germany would be much steeper.

-Related Post: Curious to know what it costs to live in Berlin?
+Related Guide: Curious to know what it costs to live in Berlin?
 Read our Cost of Living in Berlin guide for a full list of monthly expenses you can expect when moving to Germany.

 4. How Are Electricity Costs Calculated in Germany